 Hashes can be used as verification that a message hasn’t been changed.

 When you send an email, for example, you can hash the entire email and send the hash as well.
 Then the recipient can run the received message through the same hash function to check if the message has been tampered with in transit.
 If the two hashes match, the message hasn’t been altered.
 If they don’t match, the message has been changed.

 Also, passwords are usually hashed when they’re stored.
 When a user enters their password, the computer computes the hash value and compares it to the stored hash value.
 This way the computer doesn’t store passwords in plaintext (so some nosy hacker can’t steal them!).

 If someone is able to steal the password file, the data is useless because the function can’t be reversed (though there are ways, like rainbow tables, to figure out what plaintext creates the known hash).

 What’s the problem with hashes?

-If a hash can take data of any length or content, there are unlimited possibilities for data which can be hashed.
+If a hash can take data of any length or content, there are unlimited possibilities for data that can be hashed.

-Since a hash converts this text into a fixed length content (for example, 32 characters), there are a finite number of combinations for a hash.
+Since a hash converts this text into fixed-length content (for example, 32 characters), there are a finite number of combinations for a hash.
 It is a very very large number of possibilities, but not an infinite one.